 Summative evaluations take place at the end of a unit or period of time.
-The purpose is to judge the student's achievement in relation to the course curriculum expectations.
-Formally scheduled examinations and/or culminating assignments shall be held in most if not all courses.
+The purpose is to assess the student's achievement in relation to the course curriculum expectations.
+Formally scheduled examinations and/or culminating tasks shall be held in all courses.
 The precise weighting of final examinations/culminating activities will be communicated to students the first week of the course.
 The only acceptable reasons for failure to write a formally scheduled examination and/ or culminating assignment are illness, bereavement or subpoena.
 Supporting documentation must be presented.